purepisces/DeepLearningSystem/README.md

 ### hw0
 **I still haven't finish question 6, the c++ part.**

-Hw0: Includes functions to read and parse the MNIST dataset, compute softmax loss, and perform SGD for both softmax regression and a two-layer neural network.
+Hw0: Includes functions to read and parse the MNIST dataset, compute softmax loss, and perform SGD for both softmax regression and a simple two-layer neural network that used for the MNIST digit classification problem.

 Pay attention to
 - **src/simple.ml.py**